tomhrr/cosh/doc/all.md

   * `Float`: double-width floating-point number
   * `String`: a string
   * `List`: a list of values
+  * `Set`: a set of values
   * `Hash`: a hash map of values

+There is also a `Null` type, with an associated null value.

 Interpretation is like so: